robvet/docs/docs/architecture/cloud-native/application-resiliency-patterns.md

 ### Retry pattern

 In a distributed cloud-native environment, calls to services and cloud resources can fail because of transient (short-lived) failures, which typically correct themselves after a brief period of time.
-Implementing a retry strategy helps a cloud-native service handle these scenarios.
+Implementing a retry strategy helps a cloud-native service get past these scenarios.

 The [Retry pattern](https://docs.microsoft.com/azure/architecture/patterns/retry) enables a service to retry a failed request operation a (configurable) number of times with an exponentially increasing wait time.
-Figure 6-4 shows a retry in action.
+Figure 6-2 shows a retry in action.

 ![Retry pattern in action](./media/retry-pattern.png)

-**Figure 6-4**.
+**Figure 6-2**.
 Retry pattern in action

 In the previous figure, a retry pattern has been implemented for a request operation.
 It's configured to allow up to four retries before failing with a backoff interval (wait time) starting at two seconds, which exponentially doubles for each subsequent attempt.